Bostads-AB-Mimer/onecore-internal-portal/packages/backend/README.md

 ## Env

 * CORE__URL - Url to yggdrasil-core
-* CORE__USERNAME - User name for service account in yggdrasil-core (configured in that application)
+* CORE__USERNAME - Username for service account in yggdrasil-core (configured in that application)
 * CORE__PASSWORD - Password for service account in yggdrasil-core (configured in that application)
 * AUTH__COOKIE_DOMAIN - Set to "localhost" for local dev environment
 * MSAL__ CLOUD_INSTANCE="https://login.microsoftonline.com/" # cloud instance string should end with a trailing slash